tlm789/Greedy_And_BranchAndBound_Algorithm_Uni_Assignment/README.md

 Output:

 Branch and bound finds an optimal tour.
 The implementation created 30128 nodes for road tour and only 13,289 for flights.
-If the heap and comparisons with upper bound were not implemented all combinations would be produced, which is approx. 〖2.92x10〗^10
+If the heap and comparisons with upper bound were not implemented all combinations would be produced, which in this case would be 11!

 Conclusion: